26 – Strategies for Survival in a Dangerous Game

 “That flicker is your thread.
 Pull it quietly, and the whole web comes with it.
 But move now.
 The longer you wait, the more they adjust.
 And they’re adjusting faster than you are.”

 His arms folded, Rhys had stayed quiet, leaning against the windowsill, catching not just the conversation but the unspoken signals between Dar and Callum.
-The distant streetlamp from outside painted him in stark shadows, his face unreadable except for the faintest curl at the corner of his mouth—a smirk that didn’t quite reach his eyes.
+The distant streetlamp from outside painted him in stark shadows, his face unreadable except for the faintest curl at the corner of his mouth—there and gone, like he’d thought of something he had no intention of sharing.

 “Veyr’s right.”
 His words carried an edge of grudging respect, but also something sharper—doubt?
 Disagreement?
 It was hard to tell beneath his stoic exterior.
 He nodded toward Dar without moving from his spot.